 It’s rare that I find a language that I truly feel innovates upon established conventions and features.
-Perl6 came out in late 2015 to little fanfare – it was written off by the Perl community as unnecessary change and by the larger programming community as, well, still Perl.
-I feel that Perl6 fills the same niche that Lisp does: there are a hundred short and elegant ways to do the same thing, and it’s up to the programmer to decide which one works best for them.
+Raku came out in late 2015 to little fanfare – it was written off by the Perl community as unnecessary change and by the larger programming community as, well, still Perl.
+I feel that Raku fills the same niche that Lisp does: there are a hundred short and elegant ways to do the same thing, and it’s up to the programmer to decide which one works best for them.
 It’s extensible and customizable so therefore it’ll last a long time.

-I’ve only been writing Perl6 for a couple of days, so please excuse any errors & message me using the links at the bottom or the discord at the top so I could correct them.
+I’ve only been writing Raku for a couple of days, so please excuse any errors & message me using the links at the bottom or the discord at the top so I could correct them.

 The Whatever Star